 Comprised of members from student affairs, the basic sciences, mathematics, social science, religion, and language departments, the Premed/Predent Advisory Committee interviews and evaluates applicants for professional school.
 Composite evaluations are prepared giving factual information about the applicant, a plot of chronological grade progression, teacher ratings on a variety of personal characteristics, committee ratings on academic and personal qualities, and committee comments based on the interview, personal knowledge, and application materials.
 Although the professional school interviews are usually one-on-one, the Baylor PM/PD Advisory Committee interview will serve as useful preparation.
 The Chair, Administrative Associate, Academic Advisor, and Members of the Premed/Predent Advisory Committee keep close communication with the admissions officers of professional schools in Texas.
 The Chair is also active in the Southeastern and National Associations of Advisors for the Health Professions.
 Members of Alpha Epsilon Delta assist the PM/PD Office with a Premed/Predent Handbook, Premed/Predent Day, a low-cost MCAT/DAT review course, tours of medical and dental schools, programs featuring a variety of healthcare professionals, and building tours for prospective premedical/predental students.
 They afford the program a sense of family and caring.

 The College of Arts and Sciences offers a program of courses designed to prepare students for the professional curriculum in dental schools offered by accredited schools.
 Students preparing for dentistry are urged to complete the baccalaureate degree before entering professional school.
-Because the broad-based liberal arts education has proved the best foundation on which to build highly specialized professional training, the dental schools select students with majors in both nonscience and science disciplines.
+Dental schools select students with majors in both science and nonscience disciplines.
 Regardless of major, the student is encouraged to excel academically in all disciplines and to develop strong personal qualities of leadership, interpersonal skills, ethics, and service.
 Click here to see a few ideas for major/degree options.